 ⏳ The Application Reality (CPAM)

-If you are moving to France to work or study, you must apply to CPAM (Caisse Primaire d'Assurance Maladie) for a French Social Security Number (Numéro de Sécurité Sociale).
+If you are moving to France, you must apply to CPAM (Caisse Primaire d'Assurance Maladie) for a French Social Security Number (Numéro de Sécurité Sociale) to receive your Carte Vitale.

 The Wait: The French administration is notoriously slow.
-Processing your CPAM application and issuing a permanent social security number and physical Carte Vitale can take anywhere from 3 to 6 months.
+Processing your CPAM application and issuing a permanent social security number and physical Carte Vitale can take anywhere from 3 to 6 months (or longer for non-EU citizens proving stable residence).

 During this waiting period, you will eventually be issued a "temporary" social security number.
 With a temporary number, you still have to pay upfront at the doctor and pharmacy, but you are given a brown paper receipt called a feuille de soins.
 You mail this paper to CPAM to eventually get your money back.